morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 **Rule T11C**: If none of these apply, the solution will be something random that will make no sense whatsoever to you or the technician. - /u/mandichaos

-#### Rule T12: Updates will be both solutions and banes, usually at the same time. - /u/kanuut
+#### Rule T12: Every tech has their own set of Rules, even if they don't know it. - /u/kanuut

 **Rule T13A**: Techs will treat you like you are a user. - /u/morriscox